foskyblue/xtractorr-flask/README.md

 This project contains 4 Python files, an sqlite3 file for database, multiple template html files for page rendering, image and css files.

 Also, the project includes configuration files for hosting on a cloud service (I used Heroku free service).

+There is a lot of room for improvements on this project.